ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 By default, only a single Gear VR controller can be paired with Windows.
 To make it possible to pair 2 or more Gear VR controllers at the same time, you need to modify the hard-coded Bluetooth IRK of the existing controller in Windows registry.

-Maximum 4 gamepad-based controllers plus 1 mouse-based controller can work at the same time, depending on the support by games or emulators.
+A maximum of 4 gamepad-based controllers plus 1 mouse-based controller can work at the same time, depending on the support by games or emulators.
 For example, in TeknoParrot, 4 gamepad-based controllers can be set.
 In PCSX2, DuckStation, Dolphin and Flycast, mouse-based and gamepad-based controllers can be set for different players.
 In MAME, multiple gamepad-based controllers are set for different players by default.
 For games supported by DemulShooter input, 4 gamepad-based controllers can be set as light guns input.

 Beware that modifying the registry incorrectly may make your Windows corrupt, do it at your own risk.